 Hello again from Nichola!
-If you’re a 2018 bride-to-be then this blog post is for you!
+This week on Ask a #RealBride Nutritionist: 12 Tips for Your 2018 New Year’s Health and Fitness Resolutions.
+Big picture for 2018?
 Forget the fad/crash diets this January and focus on making small, sustainable changes instead.
 These tips will help you to save time (leaving more time to scroll Pinterest!), and will increase your nutrient intake to help you to feel and look your very best.
 After all, it’s not about diets, it’s about a way of life.

 1) Do a Meal Plan for the Week: Writing out a meal plan is essential if you want to improve your dietary intake.
 It helps you to write your shopping list and could even save you money.
 Make sure to write down where you’re going to be throughout the week and remember that you don’t need 7 new or different breakfasts, lunches and evening meals; you could alternate between a couple or add in just one new recipe that you want to try out along with classic recipes the you know and love.

 2) Make your Smoothies Green!
 Smoothies aren’t just for fruit, they’re for veg too; and I promise you that adding leaves such as spinach, iceberg lettuce and kale doesn’t alter the taste, it simply adds fiber as well as nutrients such as vitamin A, vitamin C and vitamin K. Get into the habit of adding a handful of greens before you blend; to start you could try a Green Monster Smoothie made from; 1 banana, 200ml milk of your choice, a handful of blueberries and a handful of spinach.